Haaruun-I/haaruun-i/README.md

 ## Hi I'm Haaruun

-i do work in Web Dev and Python
+I'm a Freshman at MNSU Mankato studying Computer Engineering!

-i really need to write more here,,, later
+I mostly do web dev and write small utility scripts, but I'm learning more about lower level programming!